sebastian-software/pofile-ts/README.md

 ---

-A robust library for reading and writing GNU gettext PO files.
-Optimized for seamless integration with translation platforms like [Crowdin](https://crowdin.com/).
+A modern, focused library for reading and writing GNU gettext PO files.
+Hand-optimized for speed and seamless integration with translation platforms like [Crowdin](https://crowdin.com/).

+> **Why pofile-ts?** We focus on what modern i18n workflows actually need: fast PO file processing with UTF-8 support.
+No legacy baggage like binary `.mo` files or obscure charset encodings — just clean, optimized code that runs everywhere.

 ## Features